This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 If you’re an English speaker heading to Norway for the first time, you have nothing to worry about.
 Most Norwegians can speak some English (we learn English in school from the 1st grade) and tourism information is usually available in English as well as a few other languages.

 I do, however, always like to look up a few words before I travel to a new country.
 Knowing how to say the most common words like hello, please and thank you will get you a long way with the locals.
-So even if it’s just to flatter us with an attempt at speaking Norwegian, here are some words and phrases for you to learn before you go!

 The Norwegian Language